pixley/rpgs-community-patch/readme.md

 The RPG Sounds Community Patch has only been developed and tested against Windows 10 and 11 (64-bit).
 However, RPG Sounds itself does support macOS (though it doesn't seem to have made the jump to Apple Silicon).
 Pull requests for macOS development are welcome!

 Download [Unity Mod Manager](https://www.nexusmods.com/site/mods/21) and use it to install the ZIP file to your RPG Sounds installation.
+You can find the Community Patch ZIP on the [Releases page](https://github.com/pixley/rpgs-community-patch/releases).

 ## Development Environment